 Invite people to places that they will feel comfortable, as going over to someone’s house would be tough unless the person has lived abroad

-Go out of your way to be nice to them like giving snacks or souvenirs whenever you meet them, it shows them that you care about them and are not simply a taker :).
+Friendship in Japan involves going out of your way to be generous like giving snacks or souvenirs whenever you meet them, it shows them that you care about them and are not simply a taker :).
 Open doors for people, pout someone’s drink, or help someone with their coat.
 The more you go out of your way to help people, the more comfortable you will make them feel.
 I like to throw in some Western ones like opening the door and other gentlemen behavior that is not common in Japan because it really impresses people and it is attention they enjoy receiving.
 Giving over generous compliments starts off well but overdoing it will make people feel suspicious!

 Making Friends : Knowing Japanese Celebrities

 Having multiple tv show personalities that you know about and like is a good topic to move onto after you have exhausted all your mutual foreignness conversations.
 Japanese people are usually curious to know why you like one person and what people you do not like.
 Asking for recommendations is also a good thing to do when you are trying to establish a friendship.

 Here is a list of musicians, comedians, tv personalities that are well-known and that everyone in that generation should know about and will probably have something to say about.
 There are a lot more variety nowadays, so making a list for people 20s and 30s is a bit harder and please note this is not a perfect list.

 20s - Sekai no owari | Man with a mission | Kana Nishino | One Ok Rock